Pixelnarium/flatpak/io.github.SameBoy/README.md

-if you have no audio than the fix to [this bug](https://gitlab.com/freedesktop-sdk/freedesktop-sdk/issues/313) is not shipped yet
+if you have no audio then the fix to [this bug](https://gitlab.com/freedesktop-sdk/freedesktop-sdk/issues/313) is not shipped yet